Richmond Football Club: Home grounds

 The David Mandie building at Punt Road Oval is home to Richmond's training facilities and administrative headquarters.

 The club's home ground is the Melbourne Cricket Ground (MCG), where the team plays most of their home matches in the regular season.
 The MCG has a capacity of 100,024 and the club usually draws large attendances against Victorian clubs, particularly rivals such as Essendon, Collingwood, Carlton and Hawthorn.

 The club also played select home games against local and interstate clubs with smaller supporter bases at Docklands Stadium in Melbourne.
 Between 2011 and 2025 it played one home game per year at the ground.
 In 2026 the club moved its Docklands Stadium home game to Bellerive Oval in Hobart, Tasmania.

-Richmond's training ground and base of operations is located at the Punt Road Oval, currently branded as the Swinburne Centre, located a few hundred metres from the MCG.
+The club has been historically based at Punt Road Oval, a smaller-capacity ground in the Yarra Park precinct several hundred metres away from the MCG.
+Punt Road hosted 544 VFL/AFL premiership matches between 1908 and 1964, until the club shifted home matches to the MCG ahead of the 1965 season.

+Richmond continued to base its training and administrative facilities at Punt Road Oval, which has been the home ground for the club's reserves-grade team in the Victorian Football League (VFL) and women's team in the AFL Women's (AFLW).
+The club has temporarily shifted its training facilities to Waverley Park, and VFL/AFLW matches to other grounds, whilst Punt Road undergoes an extensive redevelopment expected to conclude in late 2027.